e-vdb/connectFour/README.md

 * connectFour.py : Python 3 script
 * rules_eng.txt : plain text document that contains the rules of the game

+## Tkinter interface

+### Rules

+The rules of connect four can be displayed thanks to the menu Rules from the GUI.

 ## Example of game